Getting the truth about Online Pharmacies

 Happy Fourth of July!

-Tagged with: 4 July, declaration of independence, founding fathers, human rights
+Tagged with: 4 July, brussels principles, declaration of independence, founding fathers, human rights

 Pharma-sponsored lackeys are using the hellish opioid crisis as an excuse to bash Senator Bernie Sanders’ drug importation bill, claiming it will worsen the crisis.
 This is all the more aggravating in light of the role of the pharmaceutical industry in causing the opioid death spiral in America in the first place.
 High drug prices and opioid abuse, such as lawful and illegal fentanyl use, are both killers.
 I published an article in The Hill on Friday called a Tale of Two Drug Bills to address this issue.